-We can help under the Antisocial Behaviour Act 2003 - Part 8, if the problem involves, 2 or more mostly evergreen or semi-evergreen trees or shrubs which are:
+We can help under the Antisocial Behaviour Act 2003 Part 8, if the problem involves, two or more mostly evergreen or semi-evergreen trees or shrubs which are:

 - affecting your enjoyment of your home or garden because they are too tall

-There is a non-refundable fee of £500, with a 50% reduction if you are a state pensioner, registered disabled or on state benefit.
+There is a non-refundable fee of £500, with a 50 per cent reduction if you are a state pensioner, registered disabled or on state benefit.